Iain Duncan Smith: Leader of the Conservative Party

-Due to the September 11 attacks, the announcement of Duncan Smith gaining the Conservative leadership, which was due to be announced that very day, was delayed until 13 September 2001.
-His first performance as Leader of the Opposition in the House of Commons was the next day, when Parliament was recalled to discuss the attacks.
-In November 2001, he was one of the first politicians to call for an invasion of Iraq and held talks in Washington, DC, with senior US officials, including Vice President Dick Cheney, Condoleezza Rice and Paul Wolfowitz.

 In the 2002 local elections, the first of two elections in which Duncan Smith led the party, the Conservatives gained 238 extra seats on local councils, primarily in England.
 The 2002 Conservative Party conference saw an attempt to turn Duncan Smith's lack of charisma into a positive attribute, with his much-quoted line, "do not underestimate the determination of a quiet man".
-This prompted Labour backbenchers to raise their fingers to their lips and say "shush" when he was speaking during Prime Minister's Questions.

 Amid speculation that rebel MPs were seeking to undermine him, Duncan Smith called on the party to "Unite or die."
 On 23 February 2003, The Independent on Sunday newspaper published an article saying that 14 MPs were prepared to sign a petition for a vote of confidence in Duncan Smith (25 signatories were then needed) for a vote on his removal as leader.
 Duncan Smith's 2003 conference speech favoured an aggressive hard-man approach which received several ovations from party members in the hall.
 "The quiet man is here to stay, and he's turning up the volume", Duncan Smith said.

 In the 2003 local elections, the Conservatives gained 566 seats.
 Despite the gains made, Shadow Secretary of State for Trade and Industry Crispin Blunt resigned.
 He called Duncan Smith's leadership a "handicap" as he had "failed to make the necessary impact on the electorate", and said that he should be replaced.
-These worries came to a head in October 2003 when journalist Michael Crick revealed he had compiled embarrassing evidence, this time of dubious salary claims Duncan Smith made on behalf of his wife that were paid out of the public purse from September 2001 to December 2002.
+These worries came to a head in October 2003 when journalist Michael Crick revealed he had compiled embarrassing evidence of dubious salary claims Duncan Smith made on behalf of his wife that were paid out of the public purse from September 2001 to December 2002.
 The ensuing scandal, known as "Betsygate", weakened his already tenuous position.